penumbra-x/rquest/README.md

 - **HTTP/2 over TLS**

 Due to the complexity of TLS encryption and the widespread adoption of HTTP/2, browser fingerprints such as **JA3**, **JA4**, and **Akamai** cannot be reliably emulated using simple fingerprint strings.
-Instead of parsing and emulating these string-based fingerprints, `rquest` provides fine-grained control over TLS and HTTP/2 extensions and settings for precise browser behavior emulation.
+Instead of parsing and emulating these string-based fingerprints, `wreq` provides fine-grained control over TLS and HTTP/2 extensions and settings for precise browser behavior emulation.

 - **Device Emulation**

 Most browser device models share identical TLS and HTTP/2 configurations, differing only in the `User-Agent` string.
-Common browser device emulation templates are maintained in [`rquest-util`](https://github.com/0x676e67/rquest-util), a companion utility crate.
+Common browser device emulation templates are maintained in [`wreq-util`](https://github.com/0x676e67/wreq-util), a companion utility crate.

 ## Building